-- Consumes more battery
+- Consume more battery

 Difference Between Touch Refresh Rate and Display Refresh Rate

-Touch Refresh Rate means the speed at which screen can register your touch and respond by starting to render the next frame in an animation.
+Touch Refresh Rate means the speed at which the screen can register your touch and respond by starting to render the next frame in an animation.

 If the touch refresh rate and the display refresh rate are both clocked at 60Hz, it means the tracking and refreshing coincide, and the animations are rendered one interval later.